ap211unitech/Codemate/README.md

 # Codemate

 This is an Online Code Editor Made for Programming and Development Purposes.
-This is a MERN stack application.
+This is a React application with little bit of envolvement of NodeJS and Express.

 ## Quick Start 🚀